Bundaberg South

 Bundaberg South faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 14.1%, significantly lower than Australia's average of 30.4%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 10.6%, followed by postgraduate qualifications (2.4%) and graduate diplomas (1.1%).
-Vocational credentials are prevalent, with 37.3% of residents aged 15 and above holding them, including advanced diplomas (8.0%) and certificates (29.3%).
+Bachelor degrees are the most common, at 10.6%, followed by postgraduate qualifications (2.4%) and graduate diplomas (1.1%).
+Vocational credentials are prominent among residents aged 15+, with 37.3% holding such qualifications, including advanced diplomas (8.0%) and certificates (29.3%).

-Educational participation is high, with 27.7% of residents currently enrolled in formal education.
-This includes 10.3% in primary education, 8.0% in secondary education, and 3.4% pursuing tertiary education.
+Educational participation is notably high, with 27.7% of residents currently enrolled in formal education, comprising 10.3% in primary, 8.0% in secondary, and 3.4% in tertiary education.

 Frequently Asked Questions - Education